ovh/docs/pages/web/clouddb/starting_with_clouddb/guide.en-gb.md

 ![Informations générales](images/web-cloud-databases-activation.png){.thumbnail}

 To complete the activation, follow the instructions to determine the type and version of your Web Cloud Databases server.
-It will then be accessible from the left column in `Database`{.action}.
+It will then be accessible from the left column in `Web Cloud Databases`{.action}.

 ### View general information about the instance

-In the services bar on the left-hand side of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, go to the `Databases`{.action} section, then to the instance.
+In the services bar on the left-hand side of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, go to the `Web Cloud Databases`{.action} section, then to the instance.
 Click on the `General information`{.action} tab.

 > [!primary]
 >